byuignite-papers/JOSS_ODT_SEC/manuscript/JOSS_odt_sec_paper.md

 # Summary

-Turbulent flows characterize the vast majority of fluid flows in practical engineering applications.
-Simulations involving turbulent flows aid researchers in modeling existing phenomena and discovering new applications `[@Pope:2000]`.
-In particular, simulations of reacting turbulent flows, namely combustion, rely on accurate, yet computationally efficient tubulence models to attain accurate results.
+The Stochastic Eddy Cascade (SEC) package is a set of models and tools used to simulate turbulent flow systems in which turbulence is modeled by stochastic processes that map so-called "eddy events" onto the domain.
+Most notably, SEC includes the most current implementation of the one-dimensional turbulence model (ODT), which has been successfully used to simulate turbulent reacting and nonreacting flows with high accuracy and relatively low computational cost `[@Lignell:2018]`.
+In addition to ODT, SEC also offers a flamelet model for combustion systems, which is useful for model validation and testing.

-Turbulence is characterized by the transfer of kinetic energy between flow structures, sometimes called eddies, of various size.
-This energy transfer occurs over the entire range of length and time scales in the flow.
-Theoretically, a turbulent flow can be described perfectly by the Navier-Stokes equations.
-Direct numerical simulations (DNS) resolve the full range of length and time scales numerically via the Navier-Stokes equations, but doing so requires intense computational resources, and this approach is intractable for flows with large Reynolds numbers.
-DNS is a powerful research tool, but cannot be applied to most flows in practical engineering situations.
+Turbulent flows characterize the vast majority of fluid flows in practical engineering applications, and simulations of turbulent flows provide researchers with valuable insights into complex systems, particularly reacting turbulent flows such as combustion processes.
+Turbulence is a complex phemonenon that occurs over the full range of the flow's length and time scales.
+As a result, resolving the entire flow field by numerically solving the Navier-Stokes equations of fluid flow, as is done in direct numerical simulations (DNS), requires intense computational resources.
+DNS is a powerful research tool, but its high computational cost makes this approach intractable for most practical engineering flows.
+In order to achieve solutions to practical flow problems, turbulence is most often modeled.
+For example, large-eddy simulation (LES) approaches directly resolve large-scale flow structures but model small-scale motion, which often results in accurate, computationally efficient simulation data.
+Unfortunately, LES approaches can introduce empiricism into flow simulations, and errors can be difficult to isolate and quantify.
+The one-dimensional turbulence model (ODT) functionally reverses the LES approach, modeling large-scale turbulent advection (which is relatively well-understood) and directly resolving small-scale flow structures.
+In previous studies, ODT has been shown capable of attaining accuracy comparable to DNS at a fraction of the computational cost [CITE], making it an attractive model for simulating turbulent flows, particularly in combustion systems.

-There are numerous models that describe turbulence and turbulent flows in order to make practical turbulent flow problems tractable.
-Large-eddy simulation (LES) models do this by directly resolving large-scale flow structures and modelling small-scale motion.
-In flows that are dominated by large flow structures and motion, LES approaches provide simulation data that is accurate and computationally efficient to produce.
-In cases where small-scale flow structures are important, however, LES can introduce inaccuracies that are difficult to find and rectify because small-scale flow structures are extremely difficult to observe experimentaly.
-One alternative to LES is the One-dimensional turbulence model (ODT).
-Instead of preferentially resolving large-scale structures like LES does, ODT relies on models for large-scale turbulent advection (which is relatively well-understood) and resolves small-scale turbulent structures directly.
-In development and previous studies, ODT has been shown capable of attaining simulation data with accuracy comparable to DNS at a fraction of the computational cost, making it an attractive model for complex turbulent flows.
+ODT has been applied to a wide range of flows.
+Early applications focused on homogenous turbulence, wakes, and mixing layers [CITATIONS].
+Later extension to variable-density flows and a spatial downstream coordinate system facilitated its growth and application to more complex flows, including jet flames [CITATIONS], fires [CITE], and particle flows [CITE].
+ODT has also served to complement LES through subgrid modeling studies [CITE].
+Most recently, the ODT code was extended to include cylindrical and spherical coordinate systems [CITE].
+During this implementation, the ODT code was drastically overhauled, resulting in the SEC package presented here.
+Further detail on the current ODT model formulation and implementation can be found in the literature [CITE].

-In this paper, we present the Stochastic Eddy Cascade (SEC) package, the current implementation of the one-dimensional turbulence model (ODT).
+Ongoing research involving ODT and SEC spans multiple research groups and subject areas.
+ODT is currently being used to investigate soot formation and destruction in ethylene jet flames via parametric modeling studies [CITE?].
+The SEC package framework is also being used to develop the hierarchical parcel swapping model (HiPS), which models turbulence with an economical, hierarchical network that represents the fluid as individual parcels capable of switching positions within the tree [CITE KERSTEIN PAPERS].
+In the future, SEC may also be extended to include the linear eddy model (LEM) [CITE] and LES approaches.

 # Acknowledgements